- Diabetes Mellitus

 To prevent---Feed the Peak.
 Know insulin/med peak times, and give food at that time.

-Treatment--2-4 glucose tabs, 4-6oz fruit juice, 6-10 life savers, 2-3tsp of honey, love the frosting!
+Treatment--2-4 glucose tabs, 4-6oz fruit juice, 6-10 life savers, 2-3tsp of honey, love the frosting! - DKA

-• Here it is….There is not enough insulin…decreased amount of glucose are getting to the cells…which makes the liver make lots of glucose.
+Caused by no insulin, illness, infection, and undiagnosed DM.
+This leads to a disorder in metabolism of CHO, protein, fat.
+3 HUGE problems: Dehydration, electrolyte loss, acidosis. - Here it is….There is not enough insulin…decreased amount of glucose are getting to the cells…which makes the liver make lots of glucose.
 Resulting in hyperglycemia.
 The kidneys try and try to secrete the extra glucose…and there goes the water and the Na+ and K+….

 Lots of urination leads to dehydration and extreme lyte loss.
 Because of the decreased insulin Fats breakdown into fatty acids and glycerol.